Long-LRM++: Preserving Fine Details in Feed-Forward Wide-Coverage Reconstruction: Related Work

 \textbf{Feed-forward novel-view synthesis.} Both NeRF and 3D Gaussian Splatting (3D GS) have inspired feed-forward variants trained on large-scale datasets for instant reconstruction.
 Both NeRF-based approaches~\cite{pixelnerf,ibrnet,neuray,gprn,mvsnerf,geonerf,enerf,zhang2022nerfusion,hong2024lrm,wang2023pflrm} and Gaussian-based methods~\cite{pixelsplat,mvsplat,mvsgaussian,depthsplat,gslrm,llrm,longsplat} typically involve volume rendering in their inference step.
 Among them, Long-LRM~\cite{llrm} is the first to achieve high-resolution, wide-coverage scene-level reconstruction.
 In contrast, recent implicit representation methods~\cite{lvsm,lact} bypass volume rendering and directly predict RGB colors.
 LVSM~\cite{lvsm} employs a pure transformer backbone, achieving much higher fidelity than prior feed-forward models, but is still limited to low resolution and few input views.
 LaCT~\cite{lact} scales to dozens of inputs by storing scene information in the fast weights of TTT layers, yielding substantially better rendering quality than Long-LRM.
 However, this implicit representation requires running the entire 24-layer backbone to render each frame, significantly limiting rendering speed. \methodname{} gets the best of both worlds by retaining the fast, explicit nature of 3D Gaussians while replacing the error-prone color splatting with the more robust feature splatting, coupled with a novel, lightweight yet powerful decoder.

 \textbf{Feature rendering with 3D Gaussians.} Several works also extend 3D Gaussians with feature vectors and render feature maps, but their goals differ from ours.
-Feature 3DGS~\cite{feature3dgs} and Feature Splatting~\cite{featuresplat} augment each Gaussian with semantic features extracted from 2D vision-language models such as CLIP~\cite{clip}, enabling downstream tasks like novel-view segmentation and scene decomposition.
+Feature 3DGS~\cite{feature3dgs} and Feature Splatting~\cite{featuresplat} augment each Gaussian with semantic features extracted from pre-trained 2D vision-language models such as CLIP~\cite{clip}, enabling downstream tasks like novel-view segmentation and scene decomposition.
 Spacetime Gaussian Feature Splatting~\cite{spacetimefeaturesplat} is an optimization-based 4D reconstruction method that replaces spherical harmonics with a 9-dimensional feature vector encoding RGB, view direction, and time, to more compactly represent radiance.
+BBSplat~\cite{bbsplat} and its feed-forward extension LGTM~\cite{lgtm} print color texture maps on 2D Gaussians.